etai6/etai6/README.md

-## Ethan Tai
+# Ethan Tai

-Junior Student at Washington and Lee University Compouter Science and Mathematics Major
+Junior Student at Washington and Lee University

+Computer Science and Mathematics Major

-Current Projects:
+## Current Projects:
 Creating a functional Lost Pets Board for the Lexington, Virginia, area and surrounding communities.